artsy/artsy.github.io/_posts/2018-03-19-making-a-components-pod.markdown

 @end
 ```

-To add these new new files to our Xcode project run `bundle exec pod install` inside the `Example` folder again to
-update the generated Pod's Xcodeproject.
-Then you're good to go.

-As the `pod lib create` template uses storyboards, you will need to open up the example app's storyboard and change
+As the `pod lib create` template uses storyboards, you will need to open up the example app's storyboard and [change
-the initial view controller to be a `GDWelcomeViewController`.
-If you see a white screen on the app launches then
+the initial view controller](/images/making_cp_pod/settings_welcome.png) to be a `GDWelcomeViewController`.
+If you see a [white screen](/images/making_cp_pod/not_working.png) on the app launches then
-this hasn't been done.Then run the app in the simulator, and you should get this screen:
+this hasn't been done.
+Run the app in the simulator, and you should get this screen:

 <center><img src="/images/making_cp_pod/success.png" width="50%" /></center>

-This is the default screen from the React Native template, and it's proof that everything has worked.
+This is the default screen from the React Native template, and it's proof that everything has worked for our dev app.

-Let's take a second to re-cover what has happened to get us to this point.
+Let's take a second to re-cover what has happened to get to this point.

 1. We used the `pod lib create` template to make a library repo